hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 ### System boundaries
 What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.
-    * interchangeable test framework
+- interchangeable test framework
-    * can only execute tests
+- can only execute tests
-    * can only execute JavaScript
+- can only execute JavaScript

+my actual setup
+- visual code (autosave?, karma integration), karma in terminal + browser

 ### Context
   - In which context is the system used?